yueguo1997/Flashattention_paper_presentation/README.md

 ![plot](https://github.com/yueguo1997/Flashattention_paper_presentation/blob/17782d32252de3ba7d854dbdfa9eb3108829bbb9/image1.png)

-!
-Question 1: Why we cannot derectly put the matric into SRAM to compute, which is much faster.
+### Convert the problem
+Our goal is to maximize the use of fast memory: SRAM.

 ### Methods
-Above all, one of our gaol is to restructure the attention and let all the intermediate matrics computed on fast memory: SRAM.
 IO aware with carefully accounting for the number of access to the slow and fast memory through tiling and recomputing